-Halloween, the festival we all know and love, originated from the ancient celtic festival of Samhain (although I should add that all the manuscripts mentioned below aren’t written until roughly the 11th Century, so it is essentially Christian monks back projecting traditions into the past.
+Halloween, the festival we all know and love, originated (or more correctly evolved) from the ancient celtic festival of Samhain (although I should add that all the manuscripts mentioned below aren’t written until roughly the 11th Century, so it is essentially Christian monks back projecting traditions into the past.
 It is still interesting to note the pervasiveness of some of these beliefs being carried forward in time to our own age).
 This liminal time of supernatual intensity, where the veil between worlds was at its thinnest, was one of the four quarter days of the Irish calendar (Imbolc, Bealtaine, Lughnasa and Samhain).

 It should come as no surprise that with Samhain being a ceann féile lit. “head feast” (Owens,1990:340), that it features quite prominently in tales and traditions of Ireland.
 First I will look at these tales relating to Samhain